 Site Plan.
-A site plan, drawn to scale, showing locations and dimensions, of clearly marked property lines, parking, driveways, garbage disposal, all structures and outdoor recreational areas that guests will be allowed to use; which shall include, but are not limited to, deck/patio, barbeque grill, recreational fire pit/ring, pool/hot tub or sauna, and any other information which may be reasonably required by the Sylvan Township Board of Supervisors to evaluate the request:
+A site plan, drawn to scale, showing locations and dimensions, of clearly marked property lines, parking, driveways, garbage disposal, all structures and outdoor recreational areas that guests will be allowed to use; which shall include, but are not limited to, deck/patio, barbeque grill, recreational fire pit/ring, pool/hot tub or sauna, and any other information which may be reasonably required by the Sylvan Township Board of Supervisors to evaluate the permit request.

 Shoreland Setback.
 Short-Term Rentals of existing homes must achieve at least 100% of shoreline setbacks required by Cass County.
 No variance to setback requirements shall be granted for new construction of a Short-Term Rental.
 Short-Term Rentals also must meet impervious surface and side lot setback requirements of the Cass County Land Use Ordinance.

-Parking.
+Parking / Vehicles.
 A parking layout must accompany the application as part of the site plan.
 At a minimum, at least one parking space shall be provided for each bedroom up to three (3) bedrooms.
 Properties with four (4) or more bedrooms shall have the number of parking spaces equal the number of bedrooms, minus one space.
 It is the owner’s responsibility to arrange for off-site parking for excess cars and trailers when needed.
 All parking must be two (2) feet off the roadway.
 Parking shall not encumber the minimum greenspace requirements for that particular zoning district and no on-street parking is allowed for guests.
 Parking must be setback by a minimum of 5’ from a property line.

-Garbage.
+Garbage Disposal.
 All garbage must be kept in suitable containers that are stored out of view of a public street (unless the night prior to the pickup day) and shall be disposed of at least once a week or as guests depart the property.

-Watercraft Launching.
+Watercrafts.
 Any trailered watercraft (jet ski, boat, pontoon, etc.) owned by the renter must be launched from a DNR boat launch.
 If a DNR launch is not available, it may be launched from a private DNR approved launch.
 At no time shall a watercraft be launched from the rental property.
 Information relating to AIS shall be prominently displayed in each short-term rental unit to help prevent the spread and introduction of AIS.
 A sample form shall be provided by Sylvan Township.
 A brief statement regarding preventing the spread of AIS which will be provided by Sylvan Township, must be provided to all occupants in advance of when they arrive to the property.
 This can be done via email, website posting, direct mailing or any other comparable means.

 Floor Plan.
 A floor plan of the home, which shall identify those rooms which will be used as guest bedrooms.
 Dining rooms and kitchens shall not be counted or used as a guest bedroom.
 In each bedroom and any room used for sleeping, show the dimensions of egress windows on the drawing and the style of window (double hung, sliding or casement).
-Two (2) forms of egress will be required to be considered a legal bedroom.
+One (1) egress window or exterior door will be required to be considered a legal bedroom.